 Creating absence policies and enforcing these fairly can minimize absences in the call center.
 Also, offer incentives and bonuses to heighten productivity, but don’t forget to offer flexible schedules as well.

-But beware: the surging web traffic can cause your servers to collapse, especially if you failed to make the necessary preparations before the holidays started taking over.
+But beware: the surging web traffic can also cause your servers to collapse, especially if you fail to make the necessary preparations before the holidays start taking over.
 And once they do break down, just imagine how big your loss would be.

 Customers are going through a lot during this season.
-They want to be the first ones to get their hands on the best deals, they have a long shopping list they must complete on a deadline, and they have another set of responsibilities not related to the holidays.
+They’re rushing to get their hands on the best deals, finish up on their shopping list, decorate their homes, and do other sets of responsibilities outside of the holidays.
 Of course, they feel pressured and they can easily get frustrated if you and your agents fail to meet their expectations.

-With the amount of tasks every employee, manager, and customer must do before the year ends, the world seems more chaotic than usual.
+With the number of tasks every employee, manager, and customer must do before the year ends, the world seems more chaotic than usual.
 Don’t let this confuse you and your employees.

 The holidays are an enjoyable time of the year.
 Make the most out of this season by boosting your call center strategy and revamping your marketing plan.
 If you’re looking for a trustworthy helping hand to see you through the holiday season and other business disruptions, Open Access BPO is here to provide you with agile voice and non-voice solutions.
-Get in touch with us today!